Best Saltwater Spinning Reel 2019/2020 – [Buyer’s Guide]

 We have also included a spinning reel for jigging.
 The Okuma Cedros high speed reel makes for a great introductory saltwater jigging reel.
 It is reasonably priced and with a 6.2:1 retrieve ratio it can pull rigs up from the depths as quick as you like.

-Of course there are much more expensive deep sea fishing reels and electric reels if you budget can stretch to them.
+Of course there are much more expensive deep sea fishing reels, electric reels and baitcaster reels if you budget can stretch to them.
 However if you only do the occasional bout of jigging then the Cedros is more than capable.

 Best Saltwater Spinning Reel 2019/2020

 Our top pick is the Penn Clash based on durability, versatility and the quality of its construction.